vectaury/android-samples/README.md

 # Vectaury Sample Apps

-Repository with examples of the Vectaury SDK implementation.
-This repository contains two applications:
+Repository with examples of the Vectaury Location SDK implementation and Vectaury CMP implementation.
+This repository contains four applications:

-* vectaury app : An Android Java application with a default implementation of the Vectaury SDK
+* vectaury app : An Android Java application with a default implementation of the Vectaury Location SDK
-* vectaury_kotlin app : An Android Kotlin application with a default implementation of the Vectaury SDK
+* vectaury_kotlin app : An Android Kotlin application with a default implementation of the Vectaury Location SDK
+* cmp app : An Android Java application with a default implementation of the Vectaury CMP
+* cmp_kotlin app : An Android Kotlin application with a default implementation of the Vectaury CMP

 ## Requirements